 One hour outside of Washington DC, in the picturesque small city of Martinsburg, West Virginia, some homes for sale are attracting bidding wars—again.

-Savitt, who’s also president of the of National Association Of Mortgage Brokers, might be accused of being overly optimistic.
+Savitt, who’s also president of the National Association Of Mortgage Brokers, might be accused of being overly optimistic.
 But he is hardly alone in sensing a long-awaited bottom in the real estate market.

 - Slideshow: Highest-End Real Estate